jardelgoncalves-dev/fb-quest/README.md

 # FB Quest
-an application to create questionnaires to test your knowledge
+An application to create questions and test your knowledge

 ## Install the dependencies for backend
 - Using npm